hx2A/py5website/reference/py5graphics.rst

 Main graphics and rendering context, as well as the base ``API`` implementation for processing "core".
 Use this class if you need to draw into an off-screen graphics buffer.
 A Py5Graphics object can be constructed with the :doc:`create_graphics` function.
 The :doc:`py5graphics_begin_draw` and :doc:`py5graphics_end_draw` methods (see example) are necessary to set up the buffer and to finalize it.
 The fields and methods for this class are extensive.

+It is critically important that calls to this object's drawing methods are only used between :doc:`py5graphics_begin_draw` and :doc:`py5graphics_end_draw`.
+Forgetting to call :doc:`py5graphics_begin_draw` will likely result in an ugly and unhelpful Java exception.

 To create a new graphics context, use the :doc:`create_graphics` function.
 Do not use the syntax ``Py5Graphics()``.

 Underlying Java class: `PGraphics <https://processing.org/reference/PGraphics.html>`_